The missing layer — v0.2.0 · Apache 2.0

 Open, neutral standards for how agents safely commit to binding commercial terms today.

-Three ways to understand what A2CN does.
+Three ways to understand the protocol.

 The negotiation layer needs to exist now.